Qabat/n2frog/README.md

 # SHG FROG PCGPA software for measuring nonlinear refractive index

-This program will take measured SHG FROG spectrogram and some experimental parameters as input and give n2 with error as output for particular measured material.

-FROG algorithm with bootstrap implemented is working correctly in MATLAB.
+This program calculates n2 of a material via fitting the phase of the pulse propagated through the sample to its intensity.

-After everything works properly in matlab it will be rewritten in Python in the future.
+This will be rewritten in Python when I will find time for it.

 Main part of this software (FROG algorithm) is based on: